Service

 Estate administration has natural pauses: waiting for appraisals, property clean-outs, claims periods, tax filings, and court approvals.
 Reliable public resources highlight that probate recognizes a will, appoints a fiduciary, and oversees distributions—steps that can take time even in straightforward cases.

 Meanwhile, life’s costs continue.
 Funding can stabilize your budget, giving you room to make thoughtful decisions about keepsakes, property sales, and dispute resolution rather than reacting to short-term cash pressure.
-If you’re also helping manage accounts or bills for a loved one, the CFPB’s caregiver guides offer plain-language tips for staying organized and avoiding financial mistakes during this period.
+If you’re also helping manage accounts or bills for a loved one, the CFPB’s caregiver guides offer tips for staying organized and avoiding financial mistakes during this period.

 Every provider has its own process, but reviewers typically look at: